apache/couchdb-documentation/rfcs/001-fdb-revision-metadata-model.md

 A writer extending the winning branch with an updated document (the common case) will proceed reading just the one branch.

+A writer attempting to insert a new document without any base revision will need to execute a `get_range_startswith` operation with `limit=1` and `reverse=true` on the key range prefixed by ("revisions", DocID).
+A null result from that range read would be the signal to go ahead with the write.
+If another transaction races our writer and inserts the document first FoundationDB will detect the intersection between the write set of that transaction and the read range here and correctly cause our writer to fail.

-New edit branches can only be created with `new_edits=false`, so interactive writers will just carry over the `BranchCount` with each edit they make.
+New edit branches can only be created on that first edit to a document or during `new_edits=false`, so most interactive writers will just carry over the `BranchCount` with each edit they make.
 A writer with `new_edits=false` will retrieve the full range of KV pairs and set the `BranchCount` accordingly.
 Tracking the `BranchCount` here enables us to push that information into the `_changes` feed index, where it can be used to optimize the popular `style=all_docs` queries in the common case of a single edit branch per document.

 Summarizing the performance profile:
 - Extending a losing branch: 2 KVs, 2 roundtrips